International Year of the Periodic Table (IYPT)

 The Chemistry of the Actinides.
 (Prof. D. Clark, Los Alamos National Laboratory, USA).

 Mendeleev was unaware in 1869 that a whole group of monatomic and chemically unreactive gases were going to be discovered at the turn of the century and that they would play an important role in understanding the preferred valencies of the elements in the Periodic Table.
-This will be described in “The Important role of Noble Gas Compounds in the development of the Periodic Table” (Prof. C. Schrobilgen, University of Canada)
+This will be described in “The Important role of Noble Gas Compounds in the development of the Periodic Table” (Prof. C. Schrobilgen, McMaster University)

 In the late nineteenth century there was a strong interaction between chemists and geologists which resulted in the isolation of many new elements.
 The geologists had the experience for identifying those seams of rock, which had workable quantities of metals, and the chemists had the expertise to separate components from the ores and concentrate them.
 This symbiotic relationship resulted in the discovery of many new elements which expanded Mendeleev’s table.
 Professor Vance of ETH Zurich examines the implications of the Periodic Table on the research activities of a modern day geologist in the chapter: “The role of the Periodic Table in geochemistry”.